cxw620/rust-polyglot/src/intro.md

 a pre-packaged installer/updater tool. rustup's rather alarming `curl|bash`
 [install rune](https://www.rust-lang.org/tools/install)
-is mitigated by the care taken by the rustup mintainers;
+is mitigated by the care taken by the rustup maintainers;
 however, you will also end up using cargo which is more of a problem:

 xxx somewhere rustup +toolchain thing